 British Columbia/Quebec Six Month Bilingual Exchange Program

 The BC–Quebec Exchange Program enables BC students in grade 10 and 11 to spend 3 months living in Quebec.
 Students must apply in grade 9 or 10 to go on exchange the following year.
-There is no application fee for the program, and all travel costs are covered by the Ministry of Education.
+There is no application fee for the program, and all travel costs are covered by the Ministry of Education and Child Care.
 More info: www.gov.bc.ca/QuebecExchange